10 facts about your DNA

 DNA, or deoxyribonucleic acid, is a molecule found inside every one of your cells, and in almost every cell in almost everything living on Earth.
 It would take more than 1,000 strands of DNA stacked atop each other to create something as thick as a strand of your hair, and if you stretched all the DNA from just one of your cells, the strand would be 6 feet long, “and all the DNA in all your cells put together would be about twice the diameter of the Solar System,” notes the BBC’s Science Focus.

-Here are some other facts about the things that make us who we are:
+Here are 10 interesting dna facts about the things that make us who we are:

 1. By DNA standards, you are 99.9% identical to every other person on the planet.
 It’s that 0.1% difference in DNA make up that makes you unique.